 Cruise ships could become floating hospitals, Trump says

-Micky Arison, the chairman of Carnival Corporation, which operates Carnival Cruise Line, "made the offer, it was a generous offer", Trump said during a press conference.
+Micky Arison, the chairman of Carnival Corp, which operates Carnival Cruise Line, "made the offer, it was a generous offer", Trump said during a press conference.

 "If we should need ships, a lot of rooms, they'll be docked at New York and Los Angeles and San Francisco and different places."